 - On average, more than 75 million searches are handled by Ancestry.com servers daily.

 - Ancestry.com has more than 30 patents or patents pending, with the majority focused around the technology used to digitize and index historical records and put them online.

 - Since the beginning of 2008, our Document Preservation Services team has worked on over 810 million images

-- The Ancestry Mobile app – iOS and Android - has more than 10 million cumulative downloads since inception (Jan 2011).
-The Ancestry mobile app is a 2013 APPY Award winner under the reference category and an Official Honoree of the 17th annual Webby awards under the Education and Reference category.
+- The Ancestry Mobile app – iOS and Android - have been downloaded cumulatively more than 11 million times since inception (Jan 2011).
+The Ancestry mobile app is a 2013 APPY Award winner under the Reference category and an Official Honoree of the 2013 and 2014 Webby awards under the Education and Reference category.

 - AncestryDNA is the fastest growing DNA service for family history.
 Launched in May 2012, AncestryDNA has a database with DNA samples from more than 400,000 people.
 Since the launch, AncestryDNA has identified more than 15 million cousin relationships, including 3 million relationships that connect the 400,000 members through distant shared ancestors.
 On average, each DNA customer has more than 60 fourth cousin matches, which means they potentially share an ancestor in the mid-1800’s.